About the Program

-Step 1: You get a job offer by a designated employer in Atlantic Canada.
+Step 1: You get a job offer from a designated employer in Atlantic Canada.

 Step 2: Your potential employer helps you get ready to register for the pre-endorsement needs assessment and settlement plan by providing you with the required eligibility forms:

-Step 3: You visit https://aipp.isans.ca to create an account and complete the registration.
+Step 3: You visit aipp.isans.ca to create an account and complete the registration.
 You will be required to upload the eligibility documents there.

 Step 4: An ISANS Intake Counsellor contacts you with further instructions to book the needs assessment session.